Jammu division: History

 The hilly regions to the south and southwest of the Kashmir Valley formed the Jammu Province of the princely state of Jammu and Kashmir.
 During the declining years of the Mughal Empire, the region comprised 22 hill states that emerged from the Mughal suzerainty.
 Hutchison and Vogel, who first studied these states, called them the Dugar group of states.
 (Dugar is a medieval term with ancient form Durgara and modern form Dogra.)
 The state of Jammu is believed to have been the most prominent among the Dugar group, which they identified with the kingdom of Durgara.

 The term Durgara is attested in an 11th-century copper plate inscription from Chamba.
 The inscription refers to an attack on Chamba by the "Lord of Durgara" allied with Saumatikas and the Kiras of Chamba.
 However, no kingdom by that name is mentioned in the Rajatarangini.
 Durgara could have been a reference to Vallapura (modern Billawar) or Babbapura (modern Babor).
 Some scholars believe it to have been a regional or ethnic name current in the region.

 Jammu is mentioned by name in the chronicles of Timur, who invaded Delhi in 1398 and returned to Samarkand via Jammu.
+Raja Bhim Dev is prominently mentioned in the Delhi chronicles as a supporter of Mubarah Shah (r.
+1421–1434) against Jasrat.
+Between 1423 and 1442, Jammu came under control of Jasrat (r.
+1405–1442) who conquered it after killing his arch-enemy Bhim Dev in 1423.
+Later, Jasrat appointed Manik Dev (also known as Ajeo Dev) as vassal, and married his daughter.
 In the early-16th-century Mughal chronicles of Babur, Jammu is mentioned as a powerful state in the Punjab hills.
 Emperor Akbar brought the hill kingdoms of the region under Mughal suzerainty, but the kings enjoyed considerable political autonomy.
 In addition to Jammu, other kingdoms of the region such as Kishtwar and Rajauri were also prominently mentioned.
 It is evident that the Mughal empire treated these hill chiefs as allies and partners in the empire.

 After the decline of Mughal power in the 18th century, the Jammu state under Raja Dhruv Dev, of the Jamuwal (or Jamwal) family, asserted its supremacy among the Dugar states.
 Its ascent reached its peak under his successor Raja Ranjit Dev (r.
 1728–1780), who was widely respected among the hill states.

 Towards the end of Ranjit Dev's rule, the Sikh clans of Punjab (misls) gained ascendancy, and Jammu began to be contested by the Bhangi, Kanhaiya and Sukerchakia misls.
 Around 1770, the Bhangi misl attacked Jammu and forced Ranjit Dev to become a tributary.
 Brij Lal Dev, his successor, was defeated by the Sukerchakia chief Mahan Singh, who sacked Jammu and plundered it.
 Thus Jammu lost its supremacy over the surrounding country.

 In 1808, Jammu itself was annexed to the Sikh Empire by Maharaja Ranjit Singh, the son of Mahan Singh.